addr2data/aws-certification-prep/README.rst

 - Security, Identity & Compliance
 	IAM, Certificate Manager

-*Note: It is likely these will change as I develop my knowledge/skills.
-At this point, I don't know, what I don't know.*
+*Note: It is likely these will change as I develop my knowledge/skills.*

 Approach
 --------